RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Abstract

 \section{Abstract}

-Latent diffusion models (LDMs), such as Stable Diffusion, often experience significant structural distortions when directly generating high-resolution (HR) images that exceed their original training resolutions.
-A straightforward and cost-effective solution is to adapt pre-trained LDMs for HR image generation; however, existing methods often suffer from poor image quality and long inference time.
-In this paper, we propose an Attentive and Progressive LDM (\framework), a novel, training-free framework aimed at enhancing HR image quality while accelerating the generation process. \framework decomposes the denoising process of LDMs into two stages: (\textbf{i}) attentive training-resolution denoising, and (\textbf{ii}) progressive high-resolution denoising.
-The first stage generates a latent representation of a higher-quality training-resolution image through the proposed attentive guidance, which utilizes a novel parameter-free self-attention mechanism to enhance the structural consistency.
-The second stage progressively performs upsampling in pixel space, alleviating the severe artifacts caused by latent space upsampling.
-Leveraging the effective initialization from the first stage enables denoising at higher resolutions with significantly fewer steps, enhancing overall efficiency.
-Extensive experimental results demonstrate that \framework significantly outperforms state-of-the-art methods, delivering up to a $5\times$ speedup in HR image generation, thereby highlighting its substantial advantages for real-world applications.
-Code is available at \textit{\url{https://github.com/kmittle/AP-LDM}}.
+While latent diffusion models (LDMs), such as Stable Diffusion, are designed for high-resolution (HR) image generation, they often struggle with significant structural distortions when generating images at resolutions higher than their training one.
+Instead of relying on extensive retraining, a more resource-efficient approach is to reprogram the pretrained model for HR image generation; however, existing methods often result in poor image quality and long inference time.
+We introduce \framework, a novel reprogramming framework for pretrained LDMs that enables \emph{high-quality, high-efficiency, high-resolution} image generation; see Fig.~\ref{fig:teaser}. \framework consists of two stages: (\textbf{i}) an \moduleone stage, which generates a latent representation of a higher-quality training-resolution image using a novel training-free self-attention mechanism to enhance the structural consistency; and (\textbf{ii}) a progressive upsampling stage, which progressively performs upsampling in pixel space to mitigate the severe artifacts caused by latent space upsampling.
+The effective initialization from the first stage allows for denoising at higher resolutions with significantly fewer steps, improving the efficiency.
+Extensive experimental results demonstrate that \framework significantly outperforms state-of-the-art methods in both quality and efficiency for HR image generation, underscoring its advantages for real-world applications.
+Codes: \url{https://github.com/kmittle/RepLDM}.